CogentRoleplayCommunity/RulebookTemplate/Running the Game.md

 # Running the Game

+The first and most important rule of *Cogent Roleplay* is; **The Story Comes First!**  If at any time these rules will interfere with the Players and Narrator from collaboratively telling the Story, put the rules aside and tell the Story.
 This chapter is less of rules that Narrators must follow, and more of a toolbox of methods recommended to manager your Stories.
 Narrators are encouraged to use the method that best fits the situation in the Story.

 ## Story Structure